 Professionally, I have worked in the field of environmental sustainability and conservation for my entire career.
 Though my parents set down roots here in Watertown, my grandparents are from America’s West and they planted in me seeds of appreciation for the wilderness and scenic beauty of our nation.
 I am committed to environmental stewardship in everything I do.
 In my time living in Watertown as an adult, my voice has been heard more and more frequently in discussing and remediating our town’s unique environmental issues.

 Inherent in almost every decision we make as a community are our environmental impacts.
 For our 30,000+ people to live sustainably on this small piece of land we need to be better stewards of our natural resources.
 For municipal buildings, every effort should be made to maximize energy efficiency while also tapping into the current boom in low-cost solar photovoltaic technology.
-Massachusetts is currently one of the top 5 most favorable states for residential solar projects due to excellent state incentives programs.
+Massachusetts is currently one of the most favorable states for residential solar projects due to excellent state incentives programs.
 This is one of many pieces of low-impact development (LID) standards that we need to continuously encourage in our community.
 I am proud to say that I have pushed for the application of photovoltaic energy on almost every new development and public building renovation to be proposed in Watertown since I was elected.
 Thanks, in-part, to my advocacy, recent amendments to the town zoning ordinance require new buildings of a certain size to undergo site evaluations for such technologies.
 These amendments (the ‘Design Standards’) also include new provisions for stormwater retention which will impact the health of our river dramatically.

 The Charles River, from where our city derives its name, is a federally-identified ‘impaired’ waterway.
 It is listed as such due to pollutants caused from stormwater runoff from our communities.
 No longer can we point the finger at the commonly-depicted dirty factories dumping sludge into the water.
-We have made strides to develop new ordinances for stormwater cleanup and control but we need to go further and education is imperative if we are to see any water quality improvement in the river.
+We have made strides to develop a new ordinance for stormwater cleanup and control but we need to go further and education is imperative if we are to see any water quality improvement in the river.
 Additionally, state environmental requirements for water quality improvement are being set for the Charles River which when not met, will result in fines or cuts in state financial assistance to municipalities.
 I was an advocate for the filling of the town engineer and director of administration positions at the DPW and they have both made great strides towards this end which include key revisions to the draft stormwater ordinance and successful grant-writing for demonstration projects.

-Lastly, through cultivation of our open spaces with edible landscapes, we not only improve the diets of our residents but we take ever larger bites out of an external food industry that makes disastrous environmental impacts on a global scale.
+Food.
+Through cultivation of our open spaces with edible landscapes, we not only improve the diets of our residents but we take ever larger bites out of an external food industry that makes disastrous environmental impacts on a global scale.
 Not to mention, creating more local industry and social activity around bustling community gardens has an excellent effect on the community spirit and togetherness that makes us strong.
-It allows opportunities for our immigrant populations and retirees to interact productively in our society and it is something that as a Town Councillor I will work vigorously to support wherever possible.
+It allows opportunities for our immigrant populations and retirees to interact productively in our society and it is something that as a Town Councillor I will work to support these efforts wherever possible.